 click to hear audio a short clip of Ralph Cooper from his last offshore programme, the evening Radio City closed down in February 1967.
 Tape kindly provided by Nick Widdows (duration 52 seconds)

 Ray Cooper was born in Barbados and migrated to the UK in 1960 as a young man.
 He trained and worked as a psychiatric nurse at the Manor Hospital in Epsom, Surrey.
 After leaving nursing and doing a couple of office jobs, he learned to be a chef.
 Ray studied in London and Amsterdam and it was while living in Holland that he joined Radio Caroline South in September 1967.
 Ray was mainly heard on the overnight midnight-6am show where he was known by the nickname ‘Black Magic’.
 Ray recently contacted The Pirate Radio Hall of Fame.
 We asked him about his time on Caroline.
 “I am not absolutely sure of the date I joined Radio Caroline but it was immediately after the government's legislation which affected pirate radio tremendously.
 I was living in Amsterdam and Radio Caroline was advertising for jocks so I went along to their office on one of the grachts (canals), met Jim Houlihan who gave me an audition and checked my capabilities turntable-wise.
 I was given the chance of a lifetime.
 I joined Radio Caroline.
 I travelled on a tender to the Mi Amigo and met Robbie Dale (Head Jock) and the rest of the team: Johnnie Walker, Roger ‘Twiggy’ Day, Stevie Merike and Spangles Muldoon.
 I started my broadcasting career at midnight just after Johnnie Walker came off his pitch.
 My stint with the station was quite brief but enlightening.
 Afterwards I wanted to get back into broadcasting so I did quite a number of discotheques both in London and Amsterdam.
 Meister and Bollier two Swiss businessmen started Radio Northsea International in 1970.
 (See The Pirate Radio Hall of Fame ‘Seventies Supplement’.)
 Having some contacts, I managed to get a Sunday afternoon programme of reggae - the first reggae programme anywhere in Europe.
 That didn't last for very long as I found it quite taxing to travel for hours from Amsterdam to Scheveningen then on a tender to the ship to do a programme for such a short period once a week.
 After this short radio exposure, I had the bug and I eventually moved to Spain where I had a chance to work for a Spanish radio station, Radio Juventud in Malaga.
 I hosted a jazz programme Blackout at midnight three times a week.
 I eventually returned to Barbados some four or five years later and that is where it all came together.
 I was on the first FM station on the island, Liberty.
 And was the first, again, to take the AM station through the night from midnight to six.
 So then I was really busy, AM and FM radio and, to top it all, I had my own TV programme.
 I am a well-trained chef de cuisine so I took my catering skills to the TV.
 I did that until 2005.
 So that's it for the time being, I am still busy as I now have time to pursue a life-long ambition, painting.”
 There is a photo of Ray on the Radio London web site.
-He says that the photo identified as being him that can be seen on Sheridon Street's web site is actually somebody else.
-He doesn't know who.
-(We think it may be Kilroy.)
 There is an interview with Ray on the Interview Luton website, where you can also see some of his paintings.
 (Our thanks to Ray for his help and to Carl Mungazi for the link.)

 Tom Cooper Tom Cooper was an American DJ on Radio England / Britain Radio.
 His real name was Tom Hatala.
 It has been suggested that he also used one of Larry Dean's WPTR jingles to broadcast for a while as Greg Warren although this can not be confirmed.
 (The suggestion came from Svenn Martinsen who has been carrying out extensive and fascinating research into Radio England and Britain Radio.)
 We don't know much about Tom's previous broadcasting history but Svenn has found some radio station promotional material on eBay which reveals that Tom was broadcasting on WJVA South Bend Indiana in 1964.
 We asked if anyone could provide more information about Tom and correspondent Kevin Tansey from Eugene, Oregon, wrote to say that he used to listen to Tom on WJVA and later worked with him in 1969 at WTRC in Elkhart, Indiana.
 We also heard from John England: “I met Tom around 1980.
 He loaned me a collection of his collected radio publications and a box of audio tapes.
 The publications were quite amazing and they included the original full colour publicity material for RNI with its history going back to the Galaxy.
 I returned the collection but I hung on to the audio tapes.
 Sometime later I called him to ask if I could retain the audio collection a little longer.
 I spoke to his mother who told me that Tom had died suddenly.
 I believe it was a heart attack.
 She said that she gave a flag that had flown on Swinging Radio England to his girlfriend but all of the publications that I had returned, along with many others, had been thrown into the garbage because no one wanted them!
 I was quite upset about his death and how one man's treasure is another man's trash.”
 (Our thanks to John for bringing us that sad news.
 He has also forwarded some of the recordings from Tom's collection, including one of Tom on station WDNG, Anniston, Alabama in June 1968.
 You can find them here.
 Kevin Tansey's memorabilia is here.
 This photo was taken by Peter Ward and kindly provided by Jonathan Shirley.
 There are more photos from the same set here.)